-Hamilton, who spoke in Bloomington Thursday to a full audience of IU students, says if negotiations collapse with Syria, he will support a limited strike against the country.
+Hamilton spoke in Bloomington Thursday to a full audience of IU students, saying if negotiations collapse with Syria, he will support a limited strike against the country.

 “You can go in and do everything — troops on the ground, trying to make Syria a democracy, but no one wants to do that,” he said.
 “You can do nothing.
 I don’t think that’s a good thing to do because you’re going to let him get away with an atrocious act.
 We’re trying to find a middle ground.”

 Hamilton, who spent his time in Congress representing Indiana’s 9th congressional district, was asked about the reasons behind the 9/11 attacks.
 Hamilton headed the 9/11 Commission and recalled members devoting a lot of time trying to understand the attackers’ motivations.
 He said that Osama Bin Laden grew up resenting American troops stationed in Saudi Arabia.
 In Bin Laden’s eyes, the Americans “desecrated their soil,” Hamilton said.

 “They didn’t read the Koran, they didn’t pray properly, they went to movies, they drank liquor, they smoked, and they were all gonna go to hell,” he said.

 Despite the commission’s efforts, members were never really able to come to a conclusion.